13 FAMILY-ORIENTED AND SKIN-CRAWLING HALLOWEEN HOT SPOTS IN THE TWIN CITIES

 Gertens Annual Pumpkin Fest

 Just south of St. Paul in the town of Inver Grove Heights is Gertens Annual Pumpkin Fest.
 Kids can take home their own scarecrow and painted pumpkins after meandering through a petting zoo, playing games and enjoying hayrides.
 The costume contest this year is on Oct.
-22 from 10 a.m.-4 p.m., but the activities run every Saturday until then.
+28 at 11 a.m., but the activities run every Saturday until then.
 No cost to enjoy.

 FlyOver America Halloween Ride